 The CRA has issued T5007 tax slips to SAFER recipients who received more than $500 from the program within the last year.
 Those who received the T5007 must include it in their income tax return so that entitlement to provincial and federal tax credits can be calculated correctly.
 However, the T5007 amount is non-taxable and will not affect eligibility for income support programs, such as Old Age Security and the Guaranteed Income Supplement.

 The Canada Revenue Agency has a directory of community organizations hosting free tax clinics.
 Some clinics that are currently operating may complete and file taxes for free, by videoconference or by phone.
 To find a clinic in your community, check the directory, which is updated regularly.
-Before visiting a clinic, call to learn about any COVID-related restrictions or protocols.

 You may be able to claim medical expenses on your tax return.
 To help you understand what is eligible, Canada Revenue Agency has an online list of items.
 The list is in alphabetical order and starts with air conditioners and ends with wigs.
 It captures various items, including bathroom aids, prescription drugs, orthopedics, closed captioning decoders, and braille tools.
 The list indicates if an item is an eligible expense and if you require a prescription, certification in writing or a T2201 form to claim on your taxes.